lionakhnazarov/lionakhnazarov/README.md

-## Hi there 👋 my name is Lev Akhnazarov.
+## Hi there
-Fullstack Blockchain Engineer
+My name is Lev Akhnazarov.
-based in London, UK.
+Im a Fullstack Blockchain Engineer based in London, UK.

 Any Questions please refer to me directly